 - Season the beef with 1 tablespoon each of salt and pepper and set aside.

 - Heat a large dutch oven.
-Toss in bacon pieces and cook over high heat until brown and crispy.
+Toss in bacon pieces and cook over medium-high heat until brown and crispy.
 Remove the bacon and save for other uses, we just use it for the flavor in this recipe.

 - Add the beef in small batches and cook until browned on all sides.
 Transfer the beef to a separate bowl and set aside.